At the invitation of the Berliner Philharmoniker

 They were giants: Anton Bruckner and Gustav Mahler.
 Both rank among the most important composers of the late Romantic era – deeply individual, yet kindred spirits in many ways.
 What could be more fitting than dedicating a concert to these two masters?

-The young Austrian organist Lukas Hasler is a traveller between worlds.
-Dividing his time between Vienna and Los Angeles, he has already appeared on many major international stages.
-For his debut in the Philharmonie’s organ series, he joins forces with fellow Austrian Alois Mühlbacher, one of today’s most acclaimed countertenors.
-Alongside works by Bruckner and Mahler, the programme also features excerpts from the Symphony No. 2 by Mahler’s French contemporary Louis Vierne.
+The young Austrian organist Lukas Hasler divides his life between Vienna and Los Angeles and appears frequently on international concert stages.
+For his debut in the Philharmonic organ recital series, he is joined by the Italian mezzo-soprano Martina Baroni.
+Alongside works by Bruckner and Mahler, excerpts from the Second Symphony by Mahler’s French contemporary Louis Vierne are included in the programme.

 Artists